NMillard/learnings/java-spring-basics.md

 # Spring Boot Basics

 ## Application Settings Configuration
 Prefer yaml-based configuration over the traditional key-pair style in application.properties.
-Any configuration that may be changed in any environment must be configurable from start
+Any configuration that may be changed in any environment must be configurable from start.

+The application file is found in resources/application.yml.

 __Never__ include secrets in the configuration files.